Comparing bifold door materials: wood, aluminium, composite and glass

 Wooden bifold doors combine stunning natural aesthetics with practicality and durability.
 Most internal bifold doors are made from wood due to its excellent sound absorption and reasonable price.
 Wood is also a popular external bifold door material, although extra consideration is needed.

-Bifold doors can be made from many different kinds of wood, the most common being hardwoods like oak due to their durability, lifespan and insulating properties.
+An internal or external folding door can be made from many different kinds of wood, the most common being hardwoods like oak due to their durability, lifespan and insulating properties.

 Benefits of wooden bifold doors